pacelliv/hardhat-fund-me/README.md

 # Gas estimation

-To know how much gas will cost running things in your contract run the command:
+To know how much gas will cost running things in your contract, first go to the `hardhat.config.js` file, change the status of the `gasReporter` from `false` to `true` and run the following command:
 ```
 yarn hardhat test
 ```
 You'll see the cost report in a new file called `gasReport.txt`.

-The Polygon network is added for comparison, just uncomment the lines of code in the `hardhat.config.js` file or add any other network.
+The Polygon network is added for comparison, to see how much gas will cost deploying and running your contract in this network just uncomment the lines of code in the `hardhat.config.js` file or add any other network of your interest.

 # Estimate gas cost in USD

-To get a USD estimation of gas you will need a `COINMARKETCAP_API_KEY` environment variable.
-You can get one for free from [CoinMarketCap](https://pro.coinmarketcap.com/account).
+To get an USD estimation of gas you will need an API to get price of different cryptocurrencies, you can get one for free from [CoinMarketCap](https://pro.coinmarketcap.com/account) and set up this API as `COINMARKETCAP_API_KEY`, this variable aslo goes in the `.env` file.

 Then, uncomment the line `coinmarketcap: COINMARKETCAP_API_KEY,` in the `hardhat.config.js` file to get the USD estimation.
 It's worth noting that everytime you run your tests it will use an API call, so it might make sense to have the variable `coinmarketcap` disabled until you need it.
 All you need to do to disable it is commenting the line.